 Go here to read the rest:

-See the rest here:
+See the original post:

-In the following steps you will learn how to create a detailed keyboard buttons illustration.
-You’ll see how powerful the Appearance panel can really be!
-For the main part of the button you will use a simple rectangle with fourteen fills, linear and radial gradient, three strokes, some basic blending techniques and over fifty effects.
-In the end, taking full advantage of the Appearance panel, you will only need four rectangle, the background shape plus the little pieces of text.
-Step 1 Hit Command + N to create a new document.
-Enter 600 in the width box and 450 in the height boxes then click on the Advanced button.
-Select RGB , Screen (72ppi) and make sure that the “Align New Objects to Pixel Grid” box is unchecked before your click OK .
+In the following steps you will learn how to create a knitted text effect in Adobe Illustrator.
+For starters you will learn how to setup a simple grid and how to create a set of art brushes.
+Next, using these little brushes, some basic grouping techniques and two Transform effects you will create the main knits.
+Moving on, using a bunch of Transform effects and a simple rectangle you will create the knitted background and text.
+Finally, taking full advantage of the Appearance panel and using two raster effects along with some basic blending techniques you will learn how to add the subtle fabric texture.
+1. Create a New Document and Setup a Grid Hit Control-N to create a new document.
+Select Pixels from the Units drop-down menu, enter 600 in the width box and 673 in the height box then click on the Advanced button.
+Select RGB , Screen (72ppi) and make sure that the Align New Objects to Pixel Grid box is unchecked before you click OK .
 Enable the Grid ( View > Show Grid ) and the Snap to Grid ( View > Snap to Grid ).
-Next, you’ll need a grid every 1px.
-Go to Edit > Preferences > Guides > Grid , enter 1 in the Gridline every box and 1 in the Subdivisions box.
-You can also open the Info panel ( Window > Info ) for a live preview with the size and position of your shapes.
-Do not forget to replace the unit of measurement to pixels from Edit > Preferences > Units …
+You will need a grid every 1px , so simply go to Edit > Preferences > Guides > Grid , enter 1 in the Gridline every box and 1 in the Subdivisions box.
+You should also open the Info panel ( Window > Info ) for a live preview with the size and position of your shapes.
+Do not forget to set the unit of measurement to pixels from Edit > Preferences > Units …

 Create a Christmas, Knitted Text Effect in Adobe Illustrator